Student cards and secured cards are good options for first-time cardholders, but both have pros and cons. Here’s how to decide between them.

 The reason: “I don’t want to give someone an interest-free loan [of a security deposit],” he said.
 “I want to get [a short-term loan] from the credit card company.”

 Unlike secured cards, you don’t typically need to make a security deposit to get a student card.
-However, student cards usually start with modest credit limits.
+However, note that student cards usually start with modest credit limits.

 While the median credit limit for Americans is $31,015 (typically spread across multiple cards), the average college student can expect a more modest credit limit.
 First-time card owners with no credit history typically receive an initial credit line of $500 to $1,500, with some student cards offering credit limits as low as $100.